ultrix3x/JResourceLoader/README.md

 ResourceLoader has a built in feature to avoid reloading itself.
 If a newer version if ResourceLoader is loaded then it will replace the older version.

+## Distribution and development
+There are two different files that can be used.

+### resourceloader.js
+is intended for development and testing.

+### resourceloader.min.js
+is intended for production usage.

+The minification is done by [Googles Closure compiler](http://closure-compiler.appspot.com/) in simple mode.

 ## ResourceLoader.load(src, options)

 ### Arguments

 #### src
-Tha argument src identifies which source file should be loaded.
+The argument src identifies which source file should be loaded.
 The url can be prefixed with either js! or css! to force the loading as a script or a style.
 The prefix i useful when files are loaded from repositories where the files extension isn't always .js or .css.

 #### options
 In the options argument there are several arguments collected in a common object that is passed to the load function.